GrinonBarrett/Taksidos/Extras/Magic Weapons.md

 Unarmed
 Technically, two of these exist, but they only function if both are adorned on a single creature.
 The linen wraps have been dyed with the writings of ancient prayers and magic.
 When wrapped around a limb, and that limb delivers a critical hit with an unarmed attack, *the attack also inflicts the result of a fire attack's critical hit*.
 Additionally, follow up attacks made this way *can be treated as fire attacks*.
 The wraps cannot be destroyed by fire and can allow a wrapped limb to be used to parry or beat fire attacks (and weapons which deliver fire attacks) without ill effect.

+**Greaving Tear** (*unique*)
+$3,000 , 2 lbs.
+Katar
+A hadrium punching dagger said to have been sharpened like the words of of a forgotten vengeful warrior's words, and polished by their tears.
+When attacking a foe with greater spell sickness, *this weapon also inflicts a cold attack*.

 **Greenfist** (*unique*)
 $5,600 , 2.75 lbs.
 Club